tatsuyafujisaki/script-cheat-sheet/asdf-flutter.md

 ```

 # Read-only
-## How to list the installable versions of the Flutter plugins
+## How to list the installable versions of the Flutter plugin
 ```shell
 asdf list all flutter
 ```